 “The most important question anyone can ask is: What myth am I living?”

 Self-deception, confirmation bias, seeking perfection, fixated on innate talents sum up a mentality stuck in quicksand.
-Imagine in spite of a landscape where colourful, ever-changing and adapting nature and everything in it is minding its own survival, you are stuck in the quicksand.
-You try to smile and reach for the exposed oak tree’s root only to twig that your grip can support you for an utmost couple of hours.
-Then, a rustle and all of sudden a smile appear on your face hoping for Robin Hood to your rescue.
-However, the relief is short lived as there are numerous quicksands in the forest.
-Getting out of this undesirable situation, you will need support but most importantly you should change your mindset.
+Imagine that although a landscape was colorful, ever-changing, and adapting nature and everything in it is minding its survival, you are stuck in the quicksand.
+You try to smile and reach for the exposed oak tree’s root only to twig that your grip can support you for the utmost couple of hours.
+Then, a rustle, and all of a sudden, a smile appears on your face hoping for Robin Hood to your rescue.
+However, the relief is short-lived as there are numerous quicksands in the forest.
+Getting out of this undesirable situation, you will need support, but most importantly, you should change your mindset.

 Mindsets created by habit, by experience, by the snippet view of the world around us can radically be shifted from static to dynamic way.
-Our abilities to embrace change and transform our life is profoundly linked to our acknowledgement that change in attitudes is conceivable and achievable.
+Our ability to embrace change and transform our lives is profoundly linked to our acknowledgment that change in attitudes is conceivable and achievable.

-Instead of fueling our brain with the undesirable, ego-centric and non-learner frame of mind to avoid challenges or threats we have the potential to develop a mindset that leads to an amazing and fulfilling way of life.
+Instead of fueling our brain with the undesirable, ego-centric, and non-learner frame of mind to avoid challenges or threats, we have the potential to develop a mindset that leads to an excellent and fulfilling way of life.

-In the following posts, together, we will delve deeper into the matters of the mind and explore practices and school of thoughts about positive psychology, mindfulness, fixed & growth mindsets to get rid of limiting beliefs and nurture the best version of ourselves.
+In the following posts, together, we will delve deeper into the mind’s matters and explore practices and school of thoughts about positive psychology, mindfulness, fixed & growth mindsets to get rid of limiting beliefs and nurture the best version of ourselves.